-1. The Chief Justice shall, upon receipt of the written statement of charge(s), provide to the accused a copy of the written statement of charge(s) and a list of all Student Advocates.
-The accused may designate one (1) or two (2) students (who may or may not be elected members of the Student Advocate Corps) to serve as her Student Advocate for trial.

-2. The Grievance Committee shall designate one (1) or two (2) of its members to serve as Prosecutor(s).

-3. As soon as practical after notice of the charge, the Chief Justice shall meet in person with the Prosecutor, the accused and her Advocate.
+- 1. The Chief Justice shall, upon receipt of the written statement of charge(s), provide to the accused a copy of the written statement of charge(s) and a list of all Student Advocates.
+The accused may designate one (1) or two (2) students (who may or may not be elected members of the Student Advocate Corps) to serve as her Student Advocate for trial. - 2.
+Upon receipt that a charge has been brought by the Grievance Committee, the Chief Justice shall notify Faculty Advisors of the Honor Council and the Chair of the Student Advocate Corps of such charge, without disclosing information that would reveal the identity of any student involved. - 3.
+The Grievance Committee shall designate one (1) or two (2) of its members to serve as Prosecutor(s). - 4.
+As soon as practical after notice of the charge, the Chief Justice shall meet in person with the Prosecutor, the accused and her Advocate.
 If the accused and the Prosecutor agree, they may jointly request that the Chief Justice pursue an informal resolution of the case pursuant to Section 3.4.
 Otherwise, the accused shall inform the Chief Justice whether she pleads "guilty" or "not guilty" to the charge.
 In the case of a not guilty plea, the Chief Justice shall set a time and place for trial.
 In the case of a guilty plea, the Chief Justice shall schedule a sanction hearing.
 The trial or sanction hearing should take place as soon as practical.